 About the Literature Review Database

-The SNAP-Ed Toolkit Team conducted a review of the peer-reviewed literature on outcome evaluation results from SNAP-Ed funded projects.
+The SNAP-Ed Toolkit Team conducted a review of the peer-reviewed literature on outcome evaluation and process-related articles from SNAP-Ed funded projects.
 Scopus was used to identify an initial list of references for review.

 - Supplemental Nutrition Assistance Program Education.